FlashEdit: Decoupling Speed, Structure, and Semantics for Precise Image Editing: Method

-To mitigate boundary artifacts and ensure a smooth blend, we replace the hard-masking of the original ``foreground core'' approach with an \textbf{Attention Feathering} mechanism.
+To mitigate boundary artifacts and encourage a smooth blend, we replace the hard-masking of the original ``foreground core'' approach with an \textbf{Attention Feathering} mechanism.
 We first create a soft alpha mask $A \in [0, 1]^S$ by applying a Gaussian blur to the binary mask $M$:

 This alpha mask creates a ``transition zone''.
-This zone softly connects the editing foreground, where the mask value is close to one, and the preserved background, where the mask value is close to zero.
+This zone softly connects the editable region, where the mask value is close to one, and the preserved region, where the mask value is close to zero.

 Next, we compute the full attention output, $H_{edit} \in \mathbb{R}^{S \times d_k}$, where all queries $Q_{tgt}$ attend to the recomposed key-value set $(K_{full}, V_{full})$:

 The final sparse output matrix $H$ is then obtained by $H_{edit}$ with our soft alpha mask $A$: